By-Laws

 Section 7.
 It shall be Duty of the Strategic Officer:

-B. The Strategic Officer is responsible for coordinating all written and verbal communication between the SGHA Charter and the general public especially through news and media outlets.
-His or her responsibilities include writing press releases, updating an event hotline as well as any other information outlets, and sending weekly event updates to student organizations and list services.
-To coordinate and organize any affairs with regards to public relations and SGHA's image.
-This includes publicity opportunities, fundraisers and media appearances directly under the supervision of the President.
+B. The Strategic Officer is responsible for coordinating all written and verbal communication between the SGHA Charter and the general public especially through news and media outlets under the direction of the State Coordinator.
+His or her responsibilities include writing press releases, and coordinate and organize any affairs with regards to public relations and SGHA's image.
+This includes publicity opportunities, fundraiser's and media appearances directly under the supervision of the President and the appropriate State Coordinator.

-C. To preside as the general manager of all charter fundraisers.
+C. To preside as the general manager of all charter fundraiser's unless directed otherwise by the State Coordinator or President.

 D. To work directly with the other officers in regards to maintain SGHA's image and creditability.